jairodmed/HOISAN_to_R/README.md

 To cite HOISAN_to_R in publications, please use:

+Rodríguez-Medina, J., Arias, V., Arias, B., Hernández-Mendo, A., and Anguera, M. T. (2019).
+Polar Coordinate Analysis, from HOISAN to R: A Tutorial Paper.
+Available online at: https://jairodmed.shinyapps.io/HOISAN_to_R/

 Rodríguez-Medina, J., Arias, V., Arias, B., Hernández-Mendo, A., & Anguera, M. T. (2019).
 From HOISAN to R Per un Pugno di Code Lines: A Tutorial Paper on Polar Coordinates Analysis.

 # Community